Backup158/DarktideWeaponCustomizationOwO/docs/_site/README.md

 # ***Notices youw pawts*** (Parts I added)

 The list is hosted externally.
-&emsp; If you're viewing this through GitHub Pages, use this [relative link to the list](parts_added.html)
-&emsp; If you're not, but still want to see it on GitHub Pages, go [directly to the GitHub Pages list](https://backup158.github.io/DarktideWeaponCustomizationOwO/parts_added.html)
+&emsp; To see it on GitHub Pages, go [directly to the GitHub Pages list](https://backup158.github.io/DarktideWeaponCustomizationOwO/parts_added.html)
 &emsp; To see the regular GitHub Markdown version, go [directly to the repository](parts_added.md)

 # FAQ